tdownie0/music-theor-ease/topics/Fundamentals/ch4.md

 ```

 Here we see the uniqueness of `var`.
 It is accessible from outside of code blocks related to
-conditional statements such as "if", as well as loops.
+conditional statements such as `if`, as well as loops.
 When used inside of a funciton, `var` is
 accessible to that specific function.
 No nested functions will have access to this `var`, nor will
 other functions have access to their's.
 If we were to try to `console.log(test1)` after the
-exampleScopeDifference(), it would also return `ReferenceError: test1 is not defined`.
+`exampleScopeDifference()`, it would also return `ReferenceError: test1 is not defined`.
 In this
 example we also see that `var` is reassignable just like `let`.

 Other related behavior would be that if the `var` variable is declared at the top level of a